 Background for the initiative

-Phase 1 – Publication of calls and process of recruiting candidates
+Phase 1 – Publication of call announcements and process of recruiting candidates

-Call texts are prepared by the supervisors interested in recruiting research fellows; HR publishes the announcements by mid-December.
-The applicants can be of any nationality or age; EU’s eligibility criteria for MSCA-IF are combined with some OsloMet’s specific as follows:
+Call announcement texts are prepared by the researchers (supervisors) interested in recruiting research fellows; HR publishes the announcements by mid-December.
+The applicants can be of any nationality and age and must fulfil EU’s eligibility criteria for MSCA-PF, combined with some OsloMet’s specifics as follows:

-- The MSCA-IF fellowship is only for experienced researchers (ER) who must have a PhD
+- The MSCA-PF fellowship is only for experienced researchers who has successfully defended their PhD before the submission deadline

 - Non-Norwegian residence (max stay in Norway: 12 months in the last 3 years)